๐Ÿคด๐ŸฟHistory of Africa โ€“ Before 1800

 Arab Migrations into North and East Africa

-• Established trade networks linking Africa to the Middle East, Indian Ocean world, and beyond
+• Established trade networks linking Africa to the Middle East, the Indian Ocean world, and beyond.
+Arab merchants settled along the East African coast, creating trading towns from Mogadishu to Kilwa.

 Berber Migrations across North Africa

-• Controlled trans-Saharan trade routes connecting sub-Saharan gold and salt to Mediterranean markets
+• Controlled trans-Saharan trade routes connecting sub-Saharan gold and salt to Mediterranean markets.
+Berber groups like the Sanhaja built and maintained the infrastructure of caravan trade.

 Tuareg Migrations across the Sahara

-• Dominated trans-Saharan commerce—particularly the lucrative salt and gold trade that enriched empires on both sides
+• Dominated trans-Saharan commerce, particularly the lucrative salt and gold trade that enriched empires on both sides of the desert (Ghana, Mali, and Songhai to the south; various North African states to the north).

-• Served as cultural bridges between North and West Africa, spreading ideas, goods, and technologies across the Sahara
+• Served as cultural bridges between North and West Africa, carrying not just goods but ideas, technologies, and religious practices across the desert.

-Compare: Arab vs. Berber Migrations—Arabs brought Islam to North Africa as conquerors and settlers, while Berbers (many of whom converted) carried it southward through trade relationships.
-Both were essential to trans-Saharan networks, but Berbers and Tuareg had the desert expertise that made long-distance trade possible.
+Compare: Arab vs. Berber Migrations: Arabs brought Islam to North Africa as conquerors and settlers, while Berbers (many of whom converted) carried it southward through trade relationships.
+Both were essential to trans-Saharan networks, but Berbers and Tuareg had the desert expertise that made long-distance trade physically possible.
+Think of it this way: Arabs reshaped North Africa's culture, and Berbers transmitted that influence deeper into the continent.

 Indigenous Southern African Movements